WWE Rumors: AJ Styles Getting Another World Champion Title Run?

-We’re less than a week away from WrestleMania, which is wrestling’s biggest night, and the latest WWE rumors suggest that AJ Styles will be up for another World Champion title run right after WrestleMania is over.
+We’re less than a week away from WrestleMania, which is wrestling’s biggest night, and the latest WWE rumors suggest that AJ Styles, who delivered what’s been universally regarded as a lackluster performance, will be up for another World Champion title run right after WrestleMania is over.
 And this suggestion, of course, comes hot on the heels of the blowback against the proposition that the match between Styles and Shane McMahon was far from exciting enough for WrestleMania.

 So, will Styles be able to reclaim the belt that was once his?
 And when will it happen?